Skip to content

 for name in qwen-base-chat qwen-odia-base qwen-odia-instruct-v1; do

-kubectl delete deployment -n silo llm-inference-vllm-$name
+kubectl delete deployment llm-inference-vllm-$name

 done